GitTools/GitVersion/docs/usage/command-line.md

 Will iterate through each file and update known attributes (`AssemblyVersion`, `AssemblyFileVersion`, `AssemblyInformationalVersion`).

+## Replace version in project.json
+`GitVersion.exe /updateprojectjson` will recursively search for all `project.json` files that are in the same directory as a `.xproj` file.
+For each found file it will update the value of the `version` element in the root of the document with the `InformationalVersion`.

+The `dotnet build` command uses the `major.minor.patch` version from the `project.json` as the file and assembly version if the corresponding attributes do not exist.
+It also automatically adds the `AssemblyInformationalVersion` attribute with the full version excluding metadata.

+### Example:
+`GitVersion.exe /updateprojectjson`

 ## Override config
 `/overrideconfig [key=value]` will override appropriate key from 'GitVersion.yml'.